Uncertain geographic context problem: Implications

 The UGCoP has further implications when considering the area outside of a study area.
 Tobler's second law of geography states, "the phenomenon external to a geographic area of interest affects what goes on inside."
 As a study area is often a subset of the planet, data on the edges of the study area will be excluded.
 If the boundary demarcating the study area is permeable to travel, then the phenomena under investigation within it may extend beyond, and be impacted by, forces excluded from the analysis.
 This uncertainty contributes to the UGCoP.

-All maps are wrong, and a cartographer must ensure that their maps' limitations are well documented to avoid misleading the users.
+Maps are inherently simplified representations of reality, and cartographers must ensure that a map's limitations are clearly documented in order to avoid misleading readers.
 With modern technology, there is an emphasis on individual-level data and understanding how individuals interact with their environment.
 When making maps with this individual-level data, the UGCoP is one source of bias that can impact the results of an analysis.
 When these results inform policy, they can have real world ramifications.

 The UGCoP is particularly important when understanding food access and human mobility.